hshi74/rlds_dataset_builder/robocook/README.md

 In total, this aggregates to 2460 episodes, with each episode comprising roughly 50 frames.

 We use the 7-DoF Franka Emika Panda robot arm and its parallel jaw gripper as the base robot.
 Four calibrated Intel RealSense D415 RGB-D cameras are fixed on vertical metal bars around the robot tabletop.
-The cameras capture **1280×720** RGB-D images.
+The cameras capture **1280×720** RGB-D images (downsampled to **256x256** in this dataset).
 We also design a set of 3D-printed tools based on real-world dough manipulation tools.
 Please refer to the [paper](https://arxiv.org/abs/2306.14447) for more details on our setup.

 During the data collection phase, we captured a temporally and spatially smoothed point cloud stream.
 To optimize storage and maintain compatibility with the RLDS dataset format, we projected the point cloud back to an RGB-D image.
 Consequently, it's typical to notice gaps in the image, indicative of filtered-out noisy depth values.
-We also include both camera extrinsics and intrinsics within the dataset, facilitating point cloud reconstruction if needed.
+We also include both camera extrinsics within the dataset.

 A visualization of the data collection process: